-I create figurative portrait paintings of LGBTQ-identified and Queer-allied women, most recently focusing on those who have impacted my life in some way.
+I create paintings of LGBTQ+ identified and allied women, as well as gender nonconforming people.
 My work toys with the concepts of glorification, objectification and modification, touching on the mutability of identity, gender and beauty.
 Although I enjoy working in a variety of mediums, I have come to focus on painting because of its primarily masculine history in the western art canon.

 Dedicated to my studio practice, I intend to continue making art throughout the course of my life, no matter what path my career may take.
 In the future, I see my artwork stimulating dialogue in both the feminist and mainstream art worlds.